 Climate.
 Most retirees stay put.
 Others move across state lines—as did nearly one million people over the age of 60 in 2018, many of them heading south to take advantage of warmer weather.4 If you’d like a sunnier climate, will you split your time so you’re somewhere cooler in the heat of the summer?
 Or will you stay put year-round, perhaps traveling periodically?

 Family.
 How about your immediate family?
 If you’ll be taking care of grandkids or elderly parents, you’ll want to be close by; otherwise, a quick car trip or even a direct flight away may suit your needs.
 And if you won’t be living near family, you may want a home or vacation spot that has space for visitors.

 Cost of living

-Starting to visualize doing what you want to do in retirement is exciting, so be sure you’re planning and saving enough to make it happen!
-Having a formal plan can help you set your financial goal and keep you on track.
+Starting to visualize doing what you want to do in retirement is exciting, so be sure you’re planning and saving enough to make it happen.
+Having a formal plan can help you set your financial goals and keep you on track.

 Basic expenses.
 Once you have an idea of where you want to be, check out the cost of living and how it compares with where you are now.
 If you’re likely to eat out or go to the movies and theater, estimate those costs as well.

 Extra fees.
 Next, think about costs for anticipated travel or vacation properties.
 Consider memberships for fitness centers, golf clubs, or tennis courts you’d like to join.
 And don’t forget to count home maintenance costs to replace that roof or build that new addition you’ve been wishing for.
 While you’ll have new expenses in retirement, you’ll leave some behind, such as the costs of commuting and buying lunch each day.